olletidblom/Arcane_Underground-MS2/README.md

 ## Credits
     All images of the project has been created by Chat GTP and edited with SIMP by the creator.

+## Acknowledgments
+I would like to take the opportunity to thank:
+- My mentor Mo Shami for his feedback, advice, guidance and support.
+- My family who helped me test the game and giving me feedback and positivity.